ORNL/AdditiveFOAM/tutorials/tabulated/README.md

 `constant/heatSourceDict`

-Defines the moving heat source and selects the `tabulated` heat-source model.
+Defines the moving heat source and selects its profile and projection.

 `constant/scanPath`